Senior Java Software Developer - Century City - R840k PA at e-Merge IT Recruitment - Western Cape Century City - IT-Online

 Reference Number for this position is MK53506, which is a permanent position based in

-Century City offering a permanent rate of R840k PA negotiable on experience and ability.
+Century City offering a permanent salary of R840k PA negotiable on experience and ability.

 Contact Mojo on [Email Address Removed] or call him on [Phone Number Removed]; to discuss this and other opportunities.